 Time to Degree

-The average time to degree is 4.9 years, and the current retention rate is 96%.
+The average time to degree is a little over five years, and the current retention rate is 96%.
 Students are closely mentored to ensure individual attention in the classroom as well as in each student's individual research laboratory.
+The Cedars-Sinai Biomedical and Translational Sciences PhD Program started its first class in the fall of 2008 and has produced 70 graduates as of 2022.

 Have Questions or Need Help?